-Acquisition: Cromwell Leisure Pa nrk Date of 24/05/2019

-Acquisition:

-strong yield of this asse t is likely to underpin Investments and the

-a funding approach wh ich relies on Prudential Code have

-borrowing. not been adhered to

-Cost Funded by Total Interest Costs Annual Income Annual Costs Annual Net Return

-Borrowing

-(£m) (£m) (£m) (£m) (£m) (£m)

-7.0 - - 0.7 0.0 0.7

-initially initially initially

-Payback Period Net Income Yield Return on Total Return over Internal Rate of Net Present Value

-Investment asset life (50 Years) Return

-(Yrs) (%) (%) (£m) (%) (£m)

-17 10.1 falling to 7.8 206.0 29.1 6.0 5.3

-Additional Current Value Gain (+) / Loss (-) Revenue implications of reported loss / Mitiga ting action

-Investment

-(£m) (£m) (£m)

-0.4 7.0 N/A Asset has not yet been valued at market value as this will be done

-during the 2020/21 accounts process.
-Council policy means assets

-are not revalued until the year after acquisition.
+Acquisition: Cromwell Leisure Pa Cromwell Leisure Park 24/05/2019 strong yield of this asset is likely to underpin a funding approach which relies on borrowing.
+Acquisition: Investments and the Prudential Code have not been adhered to Cost Funded by Borrowing Total Interest Costs Annual Income Annual Costs Annual Net Return (£m) (£m) (£m) (£m) (£m) (£m) 7.0 - - 0.7 0.0 0.7 initially initially initially Payback Period Net Income Yield Return on Total Return over Internal Rate of Net Present Value Investment asset life (50 Years) Return (Yrs) (%) (%) (£m) (%) (£m) 17 10.1 falling to 7.8 206.0 29.1 6.0 5.3 Additional Investment (£m) Current Value (£m) Gain (+) / Loss (-) (£m) Revenue implications of of reported loss / Mitiga ting action 0.4 7.0 N/A Asset has not yet been valued at market value as this will be done during the 2020/21 accounts process.
+Council policy means assets are not revalued until the year after acquisition.

 Acquisition: Superstore Site, Newmarket Road Date of 15/08/2019 Acquisition: Service Objectives Diversify and increase income streams to the Council, protecting frontline services notwithstanding reducing government grant and rising demand.
 Inward economic investment: directly supportive to jobs in the retail sector, supporting the local economy.
 Site provides the largest supermarket within 2 miles of the city centre and benefits from both considerable scale (e.g. extensive car parking) and diversification opportunities.
 It is a key selling point for both local residents and also college and university inhabitants and the prospering tourist market.
 Site is let on a number of continuous leases; Assessment of Risks Risks are reduced by having a single tenant who is financially sound and trading in a prime area of Cambridge.
 The BNP Paribas Acquisition Report identifies a potential risk in the lease where Tesco have a "Substitution Clause".
 Tesco could serve notice to replace the Newmarket Road property with another subject to the replacement complying with terms outlined in the BNP Paribas report (i.e. an investment of equivalent standing).
 BNP Paribas are of the view that due to the strong levels of trade enjoyed by Tesco at the property, the chances of a trigger event occurring are very low and accordingly don't feel the clause presents a risk to the long leasehold owner. the Council believes there is strong residual value in the event the tenant leaves and a replacement is needed, or there is opportunity to completely redevelop the site for housing.
-Advisors / Market Research BNP Paribas Real Estate provided an acquisition report which included information about the location and Liquidity / Exit Strategy There are no plans to sell currently.
-Tesco's current lease is due to expire in accommodation, a lease and income December 2029, however they do have the
+Advisors / Market BNP Paribas Real Estate provided an Liquidity / Exit There are no plans to sell currently.
+Research acquisition report which included Strategy information about the location and Tesco's current lease is due to expire in accommodation, a lease and income December 2029, however they do have the